Urbanization

 In the chart here we have mapped the minimum population threshold for countries that adopt this within their definition of 'urban'.
 2000 and 5000 inhabitants were the most frequently adopted threshold.
 However, the variation across countries was vast.
 Sweden and Denmark set this threshold at only 200 inhabitants; Japan at 50,000 (a 250-fold difference).

-European Commission estimates: More than 8 in 10 people live in urban areas
+The European Commission estimates that 8 in 10 people now live in urban areas split across cities and towns

-Its project, Atlas of the Human Planet, combines high-resolution satellite imagery with national census data to derive its estimates of urban and rural settlements.
+The project, Global Human Settlement Layer (GHSL), combines high-resolution satellite imagery with national census data to derive its estimates of cities, towns, and villages.

-The European Commission applied a universal definition of settlements across all countries:
+The European Commission applied a harmonized definition of settlements across all countries:

 The European Commission's estimates are also not without its critics.
-Researchers at the Marron Institute of Urban Management (New York University) challenged these figures as a gross overestimation.7
+Researchers at the Marron Institute of Urban Management (New York University) challenged these figures as a gross overestimation.8

 The authors suggest multiple reasons why such figures are too high: based on agricultural employment figures, they estimate urban populations cannot exceed 60%; the low urban-density threshold adopted by the European Commission means entire cropland regions are classified as urban; and that this low-density threshold is inconsistent with observed population densities on the fringes of cities.